vinfreecs/genga/Documentation.md

 The simulation can then be started with './genga -M path.dat' The sub simulations can all have a different number of bodies.
 If a sub simulation contains less particles than specified in the Nmin value, then this specific simulation is stopped, and the total number of simulations gets reduced.
 In the multi simulation mode, the indexes of the particles should not be greater than 100.

+# Additional Forces #
+in the file 'force.h' can be included additional forces.
+In this kernel, all coordinates have already been converted into heliocentric coordinates.
+In the 'param.dat' can be specified a number 'doForce' for different forces.
+The kernel is executed for doForce > 0.